 Standalone value

-The group offers learning, discussion, networking, or activities that are valuable on their own.
+The group offers learning, discussion, networking, or activities that are valuable in their own right.

 -